Estrada Real: History

 Transportation along the road was tightly controlled by agents of the crown to prevent smuggling and unauthorized movement.
 Goods were transported in mule trains known as tropas, led by tropeiros, mule drivers.
 Products from Portugal made their way up the road while minerals made their way to the coast, as manufacturing and many crops were prohibited by the crown so as to keep the region economically dependent on Portugal.
 Many of Brazil's hearty dishes, such as feijão tropeiro and tutu, were originally prepared by the tropeiros, who needed food that could be transported without spoiling.

 The towns along the Estrada Real were opulent in the days of gold and diamonds, but by the end of the 18th century, the minerals became more scarce and the local economy declined.
 Recent efforts by governmental and non-governmental organizations turned the Estrada Real into a tourist route.
 The road is still mostly unpaved, and the towns and villages along the way appear much the way they did in the 19th century.
 Many colonial churches still stand in towns that have been economically stagnant for over a century.
 The tourism initiative is educating people to retain their traditional ways and preserve the Baroque architecture of their old churches and government buildings.

+In 2023, Brazil granted the Estrada Real the title of National Monument through Law No. 14,698 of 2023.